-Born the son of a former governor, mining minister and registrar, Duque was groomed for a career in politics since he was young.
+Born the son of a former governor, mining minister and Liberal Party mogul, Duque was groomed for a career in politics since he was young.

-When Pastrana was succeeded by Uribe in 2002, Duque left for Washington DC where he became the chief of the culture department of the Inter-American Development Bank after fellow-Colombian Luis Aberto Moreno was elected director.
+When Pastrana was succeeded by Uribe in 2002, Santos sent Duque to Washington DC where he became the chief of the culture department of the Inter-American Development Bank after fellow-Colombian Luis Aberto Moreno was elected director.

 In 2011, Duque began working closely with Uribe as the assistant of a UN panel investigating an Israeli attack on activists bringing supplies to the West Bank.